Shrimp Nacho Potato Skins – potato skins and nachos are combined with succulent shrimp to create a fusion of the best game day food ever!

-I’m not very good at watching football but I am good at eating football treats, like these.
+Watching football really isn’t my cup of tea, but I am good at eating football treats, like these.
 Potato Skins are the perfect game day dish to have on site at your party this weekend.
-I wouldn’t steer you wrong with these.
+These Shrimp Nacho Potato Skins are the ultimate potato skin ever made!
 They are amazing and so simple to create.
 I like to think of them as comfort food served in a potato boat.
-Because these are handheld, you might eat a few too many of these but heck, its the Super Bowl so enjoy yourself and leave the guilt for the next day.
+You might eat a few too many but heck, it’s the Super Bowl so enjoy yourself and leave the guilt for the next day.

-I got the idea for these from shrimp nachos I recently had at a restaurant.
+I got the idea for this recipe from an order of shrimp nachos I recently had at a restaurant.
 I was totally blown away.
 It is probably because I adore shrimp on any and everything so nachos seemed like a natural fit in my book.

 - Ground red pepper